Guildford – St Martha’s Church Circular

 Enjoy a rest and whatever drink, nibbles and tasty knick knacks you have brought to snaffle.

 Your route will give you the option of following the lane, but it is more agreeable to pick up the trail that runs parallel to the road just inside the wood, on the left.
-This will occasionally rise up and away from the road but trust the direction and the route continuing ahead, for c1.5km, around the base of the wooded hill.

 Browse more walks…